mamcer/skype-call/README.md

 # SkypeCall

-A .NET Library from 2013
+A .NET Web Application from 2013

 In `original` branch you will find the original source code for this application.
 In `master` an upgraded, refactored version.